kimble4/CrossMgrLapCounter/README.md

 # CrossMgrLapCounter
-Arduino library to access [CrossMgr](https://github.com/esitarski/CrossMgr)'s lapcounter websocket interface, compatible with ESP8266 and ESP32 architectures, which have built-in WiFi.
+Arduino library to access [CrossMgr](https://github.com/esitarski/CrossMgr)'s lapcounter websocket interface, compatible with ESP8266 and ESP32 architectures.

 This allows you to build a hardware-agnostic lap and/or elapsed time display, to avoid the problems with making computer monitors readable in bright sunlight.
+The ESPs have significantly more processor power and memory than the usual AVR Arduinos, and include built-in WiFi (ESP32 also supports wired Ethernet, with additional hardware - I can recommend the ET32-ETH01 as a useful building block for Ethernet-based projects).
+Development boards containing these microcontrollers from the likes of WeMos and NodeMCU can be programmed in the same way as traditional Arduino boards, and are a convenient basis for a lap counter.

-Addressable LED strips work well, but this could be used to drive a traditional seven-segment or matrix LED display.
+For the display, addressable LED strips work well, but this library could equally be used to drive a traditional seven-segment or matrix LED display.
 If you build a lap counter using something exotic such as split-flaps or nixie tubes, please send photos :)

 ## Dependencies: